-Drexel University works in conjunction with the Philadelphia Police Department and other law enforcement agencies in order to monitor criminal activity at off-campus locations.
+Drexel University works in conjunction with the Philadelphia Police Department and other law enforcement agencies in order to monitor criminal activity at non-campus locations.
 The Philadelphia Police Department routinely provides information to the University regarding incidents involving students residing or visiting Philadelphia.

 All reports of incidents received by the Philadelphia Police Department that are known to involve Drexel University students are indicated as such through their reporting system.
 Other university police agencies also report incidents involving Drexel students on their campuses.
-Students who participate in
+Students who participate in illegal activity or detrimental behavior at off-campus locations are held accountable by means of the University's Code of Conduct.